ibm-cloud-architecture/refarch-kc/analysis/readme.md

 It introduces two new critical events:
 * the Customs decision phase of event ends with a specific decision to clear a container for export or not, or posiibly a request for additionalinspecion or documents requiring more decision time
   * If the container is approved for export it can proceed to loading
-  * if additional time is required for the clearance process, the original booking and expected deliver date may need to be modified
+  * if additional time is required for the clearance process, the original booking and expected delivery date may need to be modified
-  * if export clearance is denied, then shipmen is cancelled and requesing paries notified
+  * if export clearance is denied, then shipmen is cancelled and requesting parties notified
 * ship enters dock ready to start unloading and loading is a new critical event
   * previous ship events in Event Timeline section 1 dealt with ship "booking" a load/unload timeslot at a dock in the source port
-  * also getting  national authority/Customs clearance to enter that jurisdiction
+  * also getting  national authority or Customs clearance to enter that jurisdiction
-  * now on arrival at the source port area i request permission tomoor an dock facility and eventually cleared for that
+  * now on arrival at the source port anchorage area, the ship requests permission to moor at an available dock facility
-  * this critical event is the actual start of the containe load / unload event phase for the ship at the source port
+  * The critical event when a ship is cleared and moored at a dock hence ready to start unloading and loading containers is the start of the next event phase - container loading (and unloading)

 #### Event Timeline Section 4

 <img src="ship-dom-evt4.png" width="700">

+#### Event Timeline Section 5

 <img src="ship-dom-evt5.png" width="700">

+#### Event Timeline sections 6 and 7
 <img src="ship-dom-evt6.png" width="700">

 <img src="ship-dom-evt7.png" width="700">